-By James Florence, Diamond Certified Program Reporter
+By James Florence, Diamond Certified Resource

 Ask Me Anything!

-Q: Do you have a favorite sports team?
+Q: What’s your favorite sports team?

-Q: What’s your favorite thing to do on a rainy day?
+Q: What’s your favorite snack?

-Q: What was your first car?
+Q: What was your favorite toy as a child?